 3. Schedule regular breaks

-- Get someone to sit with your older adult while you go out (or take a nap) by asking local service or religious organizations for volunteers or using the Senior Companions program
+- Get someone to sit with your older adult while you go out (or take a nap) – ask family, friends, volunteers from local service or religious organizations, or try the Senior Companions program

-- Hire a caregiver for a few hours each week
+- Hire an in-home caregiver for a few hours each week

-- Convince family members to help out on a regular basis
+- Convince family members to take over on a regular basis

 - Use local respite care programs

-These resolutions might not be the perfect fit for everyone, but they’re meant to inspire you to find ways to care for yourself.
+These goals and suggestions are meant to inspire creative thinking to help you find solutions that will give you time for self-care.
 As the saying goes, “you can’t pour from an empty cup.”
-The healthier and happier you are, the better caregiver you can be.
+The more your own needs are met, the better caregiver you can be to your older adult.

 Recommended for you:

 - 3 Ways to Let Go of Guilt and Get Help with Caregiving

 - 6 Ways to Make It Easier for Caregivers to Take a Break

 - Habits of Sane Caregivers in Dementialand